Sikkim Legislative Assembly: History

 Sikkim became the 22nd state of India by the 36th Amendment of the Indian Constitution in 1975.
 The Act provides that the Legislative Assembly of Sikkim shall consist of not less than thirty two members and that "the Assembly of Sikkim formed as a result of the elections held in Sikkim in April 1974 with 32 members elected in the said elections (hereinafter referred to as the sitting members) shall be deemed to be the legislative Assembly of the State of Sikkim duly constituted under the Constitution."

 Sikkim is situated in the North East of India and has a geographical area of 7096 sqkm and a population of 6.1 lakhs.
 It was a tiny Himalayan kingdom, ruled by a hereditary monarchy for about 3 centuries from the 17 century CE to 1975.
 In 1950, the kingdom became a protectorate of the Government of India, and was vested with autonomy in its internal affairs while its defense, communications and external relations became the responsibility of India.
 The kingdom finally opted to become full-fledged state of the Indian Union with effect from 26 April 1975.

 Kazi Lhendup Dorjee was the first Chief Minister of Sikkim state from 1975 to 1979.
 Nar Bahadur Bhandari and Pawan Kumar Chamling served long terms as Chief Minister.
-As of the 2019 Sikkim Legislative Assembly election, Prem Singh Tamang is the Chief Minister.
+As of the 2024 Sikkim Legislative Assembly election, Prem Singh Tamang is the Chief Minister of Sikkim.